 Named for the pioneering conservationist Aldo Leopold, the Leopold Restoration Awards recognize excellence in ecological restoration.

-Friends of the Arboretum, in partnership with the Aldo Leopold Foundation, administers this prestigious awards program.
+This awards program is administered by Friends of the Arboretum, Inc., in partnership with the Aldo Leopold Foundation.

 By recognizing and rewarding exemplary restoration ecology work, we hope to encourage others in this critical effort while supporting the Arboretum’s goals and activities.